Cyber4tff/Rope/Home.md

-# Overview

-# How to -
-## Install
-Note: It's only configured for Windows/CUDA (Nvidia), and must use Python 3.10

-* Copy Github files to a local directory
-* Navigate to the Rope main directory (you will see requirements.txt, Rope.bat, Rope.py, and folders)
-* Right click and select 'Open in Terminal' (or open CMD and navigate there)
-* Set up a local venv
-  * python.exe -m venv venv
-* Activate your new venv
-  * .\venv\Scripts\activate
-* Install requirements
-  * .\venv\Scripts\pip.exe install -r .\requirements.txt
-* [Download the models from here](https://github.com/Hillobar/Rope/releases/tag/Sapphire).
-Either download the models file, which has all of the model files in it, or just grab the ones you're missing in the list.
-* Unzip models.zip and place the all of the model files into the models\ folder
-* Do this if you've never installed roop or Rope (or any other onnx runtimes):
-  * Install FFMPEG
-  * Install CUDA Toolkit 11.8
-  * Install cuDNN v8.5 for CUDA 11.x from [here](https://developer.nvidia.com/rdp/cudnn-archive)
-* Double-click on Rope.bat!

-## Startup
-* First time use:
- 1. Select your Source Faces Folder
- 2. Select your Target Videos Folder
- 3. Select your Output Folder
- 4. Click Start Rope
-* Subsequent uses
- 4. Click Load Folders.
-1, 2, and 3 will be remembered from the last time Rope was used.
-* Models are only loaded when you initialize them the first time.
-GFPGAN, CLIP, Occluder, and Mouth Parser are not loaded into memory until you click them.
-If you have lower memory, you should be able to now run more threads if you don't enable them.

-## Using
-* Set your folders if needed
-* Click 'Start Rope'
-* Select a Video
-* Scroll to a frame with faces you want to swap
-* Click 'Find Faces'
-* Select the Found Face
-* Select an Input Face or Merged Face.
-This assigns it to the Found face.
-You can shift-click multiple Input Faces to blend them.
-* Select another Found Face and assign if you have more in the frame.
-* Click 'Swap'
-* All done!
-Now you can Play/Record/Adjust/etc.

 In this entry of the wiki we will discuss the setup and usage instructions for Rope.
 It will guide from start to a face-swapped video.

 ## [](https://github.com/Hillobar/Rope/wiki#install) Installation

 **Disclaimer**:
 This repository is only intended for use on Windows (with Nvidia CUDA).
 If you're using Linux, please refer to [GitHub - aquawaves/Rope-experimental: GUI-focused roop with Linux support](https://github.com/aquawaves/Rope-experimental).

 1. Clone the repository to your device: